 It is said that adversity never comes without opportunity.
 Once we returned home and saw how strongly the experience had affected our children and ourselves, we realized that we needed to take positive action.
 Before long, we had begun the reclamation of the Pierce Chapel African Cemetery; we also founded the Hamilton Hood Foundation.

-In paying our respects to our third great-grandparents Jane Hamilton and Owen Hood we are also growing stronger as a family and community.
-We believe that this is a journey that’s available to everyone.
-As we proceed today, we are creating a model with the hope of empowering others to come together, make their own discoveries, and honor their past.
+In paying our respects to our third great-grandparents Jane Hamilton and Owen Hood we are growing stronger as a family and community.
+We believe that this is a journey that’s available to everyone, so as we proceed today we are creating a model with the hope of empowering others to come together, make their own discoveries, and honor their past.
 This reclamation of ancestral history can help our communities heal some of the challenges that naturally come when we don’t understand or acknowledge our past.
 Gaining clarity can heal wounds that had been left to fester.

 We Welcome You!